Unreal-Dan/RekordBoxSongExporter/README.md

-Each of these output files will be cleared when you first inject the hack into Rekordbox, so if you want to save your played_tracks.txt file inbetween sessions make sure to make a copy before launching the hack again.
+Each of these output files will be cleared when you first inject the hack into Rekordbox, so if you want to save your played_tracks.txt file inbetween sessions then be sure to make a copy before launching the hack again.

 The trick to integrating with OBS is to create a Text GDI object and select the 'read from file' option.